 At this time, Russians married quite young, between 18 and 22 years.
 These women were thus marrying age at a time when Russia experienced a profound social and economic stagnation; during this dark period many Russians lost their jobs and all their savings.
 At a time when Russia was falling apart, the women were stronger than men (men sometimes sinking into depression or alcoholism) and continued to fight bravely to get a job and not be discouraged.
 Men with a stable financial position, psychologically strong and likely to make a good husband became scarce.
 Then, in 1993 through the Internet, several international dating agencies were founded.
 The explosion of the Internet and dating agencies showed Russian women that they were very popular with foreign gentlemen, because Russian women born in the seventies are very careful about their appearance and often look younger than their age.
 This success with foreign men has enchanted Russian single girls.

 These single Russian women are quite motivated to marry a foreigner.
 They are mature and a good life experience.
 They are quite pragmatic and cope well with their relationship with a foreign man in a country that is unknown to them.
-They are less attached to their status as women of more than 45 years old and are less materialistic than Russian girls from 18 to 25 years.
+They are less attached to their status as women born before 1970 and are less materialistic than Russian girls born after 1990.
 They are much more selective and they know exactly what they want.

 The majority of women in this age group has a child and has been divorced for several years.
 Russians generally do not want to have more than two children; large families are very rare.
 It is most common to find a woman with only one child.
 And children of these women of 25/35 years are generally not adults, a very important consideration for your future relationship.
 These women will choose their future husband in terms of his ability to treat the child as if it were his own.
 To win the heart of the women, you must first win the heart of her child.
 Contact the child as much as possible and bring him some gifts if you go to visit your beloved in Eastern Europe.
 This only child is a priceless treasure for any Russian woman who respects and will defend him like a lioness defending her cubs.